 The Nebbiolo grape reigns supreme in this woodsy district.
 It’s grown without herbicides or chemical fertilizers; rather, they house millions of California red earthworms to turn manure into nutrient-rich humus.
 The grapes are hand-harvested, hand-sorted, and fermented in broad, open, wooden casks.
 The result is wine that uniquely expresses the nobility of the Nebbiolo grape, for which Piedmont is famed.

-Meet the Winegrower
+YouTube: Meet the Winegrower